June 25 2009

 I get incredibly frustrated when I see the school system smothering students with such pseudo-rationality, faking fair debate by paying lip service to an opposing argument, while all the while setting up the orthodox opinion as the only right answer.

-In actual fact, the entire body of orthodoxy relating to intellectual property is disputed in many different ways by many different organizations, and it is utterly wrong-headed to encourage discussion based on shallow common sense hand-waving without researching the history of copyright law and why it exists, let alone ignoring popular alternatives to copyright, and the influence of these alternatives on the possibilities for creative work.
+In actual fact, the entire body of orthodoxy relating to intellectual property is disputed in many different ways by many different organizations, and it is shallow spoon-feeding to encourage discussion without researching the history of copyright law and why it exists, let alone ignoring popular alternatives to copyright, and the influence of these alternatives on the possibilities for creative work.

 Independent thought is not an option being encouraged by lovemusic.co.nz because they only link to websites that tell one side of the story.
 To me, it is utterly unacceptable that students are being encouraged to plainly regurgitate corporate opinion to gain NCEA credits when they could be learning to think critically for themselves.
 To be fair to everyone who is affected and influenced by this issue, it is important to consult sources that have opposing viewpoints, and try to understand who is arguing what.